 - Do not have penetrative sexual intercourse or orgasm for 2 days after your embryo transfer.
 For example, if your embryo transfer is on a Monday, you can next have penetrative sexual intercourse and/or orgasm on Thursday. - You will need to have your blood drawn for a pregnancy test.
 The timing of this blood draw depends on the type of embryo transfer you had.
 You must have this blood test: - 12 days after a day 3 (cleavage stage) embryo transfer - 10 days after a day 5 (blastocyst stage) embryo transfer - Have your blood drawn in the morning.
-You will be notified in the afternoon with the results and more instructions. - If your blood test shows that you are pregnant: - For a fresh embryo transfer, keep using your progesterone as prescribed until you reach 8 weeks gestation. - For a frozen embryo transfer, keep using your progesterone and estradiol as prescribed until you reach 10 weeks gestation. - Please keep track of your medicine supply so you do not run out.
+We will contact you in the afternoon with the results and more instructions. - If your blood test shows that you are pregnant: - Keep using progesterone as prescribed until your 8th week of pregnancy. - Please keep track of your medicine supply so you do not run out.